 Symbol Name Explanation Unit (a) Servo motor-side cumulative feedback pulses (after gear) The feedback pulses from the servo motor encoder are counted and displayed. (load-side encoder unit) When the setting value exceeds 999999999, it starts from 0.
 Click "Clear" to reset the value to "0".
-In reverse rotation, the value is negative. (b) Servo motor-side droop pulses Droop pulses of the deviation counter between a servo motor-side position and a command are displayed.
+In reverse rotation, the value is negative. pulse (b) Servo motor-side droop pulses Droop pulses of the deviation counter between a servo motor-side position and a command are displayed.
 In reverse rotation, the value is negative. (c) Cumulative command pulses Position command input pulses are counted and displayed.
 Click "Clear" to reset the value to "0".
-Under reverse command, the value is negative. pulse (d) Load-side encoder cumulative feedback pulses ···· · (e) Load-side encoder droop pulses Droop pulses of the deviation counter between a load-side position and a command are displayed.
-In reverse rotation, the value is negative. (f) Servo motor-side cumulative feedback pulses (before gear) eedback pulses (Servo motor encoder unit) (g) Encoder information The load-side encoder information is displayed.
-The display contents differ depending on the load-side encoder type.
-ID: The ID No. of the load-side encoder is displayed.
-Data 1: For an incremental type linear encoder, the counter from powering on is displayed.
-For a absolute position type linear encoder, absolute position data is displayed.
-Data 2: For the incremental type linear encoder, the distance (number of pulses) from the referer mark (Z-phase) is displayed.
-For the absolute position type linear encoder, "00000000" is displayed. (h) Parameter Setting (Polarity) "+" is displayed for the address increasing direction in the servo motor CCW direction, and "-" is displayed for the address decreasing direction in the servo motor CCW direction.
+Under reverse command, the value is negative. pulse (d) Load-side encoder cumulative feedback pulses The feedback pulses from the load-side encoder are counted and displayed.
+When the setting value exceeds 999999999, it starts from 0.
+Click "Clear" to reset the value to "0".
+In reverse rotation, the value is negative. pulse (e) Load-side encoder droop pulses Droop pulses of the deviation counter between a load-side position and a command are displayed.
+In reverse rotation, the value is negative. (f) Servo motor-side cumulative feedback pulses from the servo motor encoder are counted and displayed.
+(Servo motor encoder unit) (before gear) When the setting value exceeds 999999999, it starts from 0.
+Click "Clear" to reset the value to "0".
+In reverse rotation, the value is negative. pulse (g) Encoder information The load-side encoder information is displayed.
+The display contents differ depending on the load-side encoder type. • ID: The ID No. of the load-side encoder is displayed. • Data 1: For an incremental type linear encoder, the counter from powering on is displayed.
+For an absolute position type linear encoder, absolute position data is displayed. • Data 2: For the incremental type linear encoder, the distance (number of pulses) from the reference mark (Z-phase) is displayed.
+For the absolute position type linear encoder, "00000000" is displayed. (h) Parameter Setting "+" is displayed for the address increasing direction in the servo motor CCW direction, and "-" is displayed for the address decreasing direction in the servo motor CCW direction.